Alabama Court Records

 How do I Find Inmate Death Records in Alabama?

-Alabama Department of Corrections provides information about inmates on the death row and execution list through the Alabama Inmate Search tool.
-Interested parties may search the specified pages for information about executed inmates and inmates on death row in Alabama.
+The Alabama Department of Corrections provides information about inmates on the death row and execution list through the Alabama Inmate Search tool.
+Interested parties may search the specified pages for details about executed inmates and inmates on death row in Alabama.
 Requesting parties may also send inquiries about inmate death records to public.records@doc.alabama.gov.

 How do I Conduct a Federal Prison Inmate Search?